By Nerma Albertorio Barnés, founder of Centro para Emprendedores y 100 Ventures

 a.
 Study the possibility of creating a new product or service that is related to those you already offer or that complements your original product.

 b.
 See if you can create a different product or service according to consumer patterns or the demand you observe in your clientele.

 Note: Fernando García and David De Sevilla from Centro para Emprendedores collaborated in writing this article.

-This article is for informational purposes only and does not represent any endorsement or guarantee of its accuracy.
-Popular, or any of its affiliates, subsidiaries or related entities, are, nor will be responsible for any special, direct or indirect, incidental or consequential damages, including, but not limited to loss of earnings arising from or related to communications, articles or counseling provided by Nerma Albertorio Barnés, Centro para Emprendedores and/or One Hundred Ventures or that may arise from the information contained in this article, which was not prepared by Popular.
-Popular provides banking services, so it is not dedicated (directly or indirectly) in providing any type of services related to those illustrated in this article.
-If you require tax advice, you should seek advice from a competent professional of your choice.
-Popular is not, nor will be responsible in any way for the outcome of any related endeavor if you decide to voluntarily communicate with Nerma Albertorio Barnés, Centro para Emprendedores and/or One Hundred Ventures.
+This article is for informational purposes only and does not constitute an endorsement or guarantee of accuracy or applicability for any particular purpose.
+Neither Popular, Inc. (“Popular”) nor any of its affiliates, subsidiaries or related companies shall be liable for, any special, direct, indirect, or incidental damages including but not limited to loss of profits, that may arise from of be related to information or advice provided in this article, which was created by a third party.
+Popular provides financial services and is not dedicated (directly or indirectly) to providing any type of service related to the contents of this article.
+Should you require any service related to this content, you should seek the advice of a competent professional of your choice.
+Popular expressly denies all liability for any such advice.